MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/help-support.md

 author: mattbriggs
 ---

-# Get support for Azure Kubernetes Services on Azure Stack HCI
+# Get support for Azure Kubernetes Services on Azure Stack HCI and Windows Server

-If you encounter an issue with Azure Kubernetes Services on Azure Stack HCI, this article describes the steps you need to run to open a support request.
+If you encounter an issue with Azure Kubernetes Service (AKS) on Azure Stack HCI and Windows Server, this article describes the steps you need to run to open a support request.

 ## Go to Help + support in the Azure portal